 This is a series to further explain the articles of “A Conservative Christian Declaration.”

-We affirm that manipulation of the visceral appetites is dangerous to rightly ordered worship and Christian piety (Phil 3:19).
+We affirm that manipulation of the visceral appetites is dangerous to rightly ordered worship and Christian piety (Phil.
+3:19).

 We deny that the transmission of biblical truth can be rightly administered through the use of methods that appeal to the appetites.
-We further deny that holy affections may be expressed in worship employing aesthetic forms that by design stir the appetites.
+We further deny that holy affections can be expressed in worship employing aesthetic forms that by design stir the appetites.